Last Updated on June 26, 2025 by Nico

 (If you already have a cold, you could try this simple thyme syrup for coughs and colds or this fire cider recipe!)

-Benefits of elderberries
+The wonders of elderberries

-Supports the immune system – Elderberries are packed with antioxidants and vitamins that help the body fight off respiratory infections and stay strong.
+Supports the immune system – Elderberries are packed with antioxidants and vitamins that can help the body fight off respiratory infections and stay strong.

 Reduces cold & flu symptoms – Studies suggest that elderberry syrup may help you recover faster by easing congestion, cough, and fever.